Nariva Swamp: Description

-The area provides important habitat for waterfowl and is key habitat for the West Indian manatee (Trichechus manatus)., caimans, anacondas, boa constrictors, red howler monkeys, white-fronted capuchin monkeys, numerous species of parrots, including both the blue-and-gold macaw and red-bellied macaws, as well as many wetland and savanna birds.
+The area provides important habitat for waterfowl and is key habitat for the West Indian manatee (Trichechus manatus)., caimans, anacondas, boas, red howler monkeys, white-fronted capuchin monkeys, numerous species of parrots, including both the blue-and-gold macaw and red-bellied macaws, as well as many wetland and savanna birds, like herons and white storks.

 Four major wetland vegetation types occur in the Nariva Swamp - mangrove swamp forest, palm forest, swamp wood, and freshwater marsh.

 Virus research

 The Trinidad Regional Virus Lab (TRVL) (now CAREC) conducted research on arboviruses there in past decades.

 One portion of the swamp, the Bush Bush Wildlife Sanctuary is historically important as a field site for the Trinidad Regional Virus Laboratory - now part of the Caribbean Epidemiology Center (Carec), which played a key role in the study of tropical mosquito-borne diseases.